ploucandco/Ender5Plus/README.md

 Current printer.cfg

 **Future mods:**
+4a.
+Finalise configuration for the original touschscreen with diplaying the Print Status https://github.com/Desuuuu/DGUS-reloaded-Klipper/wiki/Print-status

 5. Install ADXL345 with connections to the RPI, twisted cables: GND+MISO, 3.3V+MOSI, SCLK+CS and setup input shaping
 6. Control of a smart power socket via moonraker and tinytuya (https://github.com/jasonacox/tinytuya) or https://github.com/teejo75/mtghs -> that should enable to get rid of octoprint on my ender3v2 and further install Klipper on this one